Aishhh-27/Aishhh-27/README.md

 A small distributed routing service where multiple nodes maintain copies of routing state.

-This one was more about what happens when multiple nodes have to share state — handling stale updates, deleted routes, node failures, and recovering state when a node comes back.
+This one was more about what happens when multiple nodes have to share state: replicated state, version ordering, stale updates, deletion tombstones, failure detection, and recovering state when a node comes back.

 ## Things I enjoy working with